 In patients with COVID-19-associated coagulopathy/DIC, which lab parameters should be followed?

-We recommend monitoring platelet count, PT/aPTT, D-dimer, and fibrinogen.
+We recommend monitoring platelet count, PT and/or aPTT, D-dimer, and fibrinogen.
 Worsening of these parameters, specifically the D-dimer, indicates progressive severity of COVID-19 infection and predicts that more aggressive critical care will be needed; experimental therapies for COVID-19 infection might be considered in this setting.
-Improvement of these parameters along with stable or improving clinical condition provides confidence that stepping down of aggressive treatment may be appropriate..
+Improvement of these parameters along with stable or improving clinical condition provides confidence that stepping down of aggressive treatment may be appropriate.

 As for all coagulopathies, treatment of the underlying condition is paramount.
 Experience to date suggests that COVID-19 infection infrequently leads to bleeding despite abnormal coagulation parameters.
 Supportive care including blood product transfusion should be individualized.
 Blood component therapy should not be instituted on the basis of laboratory results alone, but reserved for those who are bleeding, require an invasive procedure, or who are otherwise at high risk for bleeding complications.
 Traditional risk factors for bleeding apply.
 There are no data to support any particular “safe” cut-off for hematological parameters and the thresholds below are for guidance only.

 Should we give therapeutic anticoagulation in someone with COVID-19-associated coagulopathy/DIC?
 What about those who are already on anticoagulation for atrial fibrillation?